Purebull.net

 • Pinched Nares (nostrils) — With this condition, the dog's nares are pinched tight causing insufficient air to pass through the nose.
 This can usually be corrected with surgery.

 If you are considering the adoption of a Bulldog puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
-Ensure that the prospective puppy's parents have all health clearances.
+Ensure that the prospective puppy’s parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the General Information page.)

 Additional Health Resources: